Bitcoin just made history.

 According to CoinDesk, the world’s most-valuable virtual currency is up around 12% to a price of over U$21,000, hitting a new high.

-The digital currency’s market capitalisation stood at some US$235 billion on that day, much higher than the market capitalisations of the three Singapore banks – DBS Group Holdings Ltd (SGX: D05), Oversea-Chinese Banking Corp Limited (SGX: O39) and United Overseas Bank Ltd (SGX: U11) – combined.
-The banking trio had a total market capitalisation of around US$116 billion then.
+The digital currency’s market capitalisation of US$404 billion is almost 4x higher than the market capitalisations of the three Singapore-listed banks – DBS Group Holdings Ltd (SGX: D05), Oversea-Chinese Banking Corp Limited (SGX: O39) and United Overseas Bank Ltd (SGX: U11) – combined.

 Well, before that, let’s look at quotes by well-regarded proponents of bitcoin:

 “Bitcoin is a technological tour de force.” – Bill Gates, co-founder of Microsoft

 ”[Bitcoin] is a remarkable cryptographic achievement… The ability to create something which is not duplicable in the digital world has enormous value…Lot’s of people will build businesses on top of that.” – Nassim Taleb, statistician and author of The Black Swan

 “It is not a speculative investment even though it is being used as such by other people.
 As Bitcoin network grows the value of Bitcoin grows.
 As people move into Bitcoin for payments and receipts they stop using US Dollars, Euros and Chinese Yuan which in the long-term devalues these currencies.” – Eric Schmidt, former executive chairman of Google

 “You can’t value bitcoin because it’s not a value-producing asset … it’s a real bubble in that sort of thing.” – Warren Buffett, one of the world’s most successful investors